rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4.md

     Note: I would assume that this step is covered in the "[Perform system and storage setup](#perform-system-and-storage-setup-guided)" process (Guided setup - System Settings).

-    The Dell docs do not explain the reason for precaution btw . . .
+    The Dell docs do not explain the reason for this precaution btw . . .

 ## About virtual and linear storage